Flavor-mass majorization uncertainty relations and their links to the mixing matrix: Uncertainty relations for flavor and mass

-Let us quote some results of NuFIT \cite{nufit}, which provides an updated global analysis of neutrino oscillation measurements and numerical bounds on the parameters.
-We will use the best-fit values based on data available in November 2018 and with the inclusion data on atmospheric neutrinos provided by the Super-Kamiokande collaboration.
-For a general review of particle physics data, see \cite{berin12} and references therein.
-High-energy neutrino astrophysics is reviewed in \cite{katz12}.
-The best-fit values from NuFIT \cite{nufit} using normal ordering are reproduced in Table \ref{tab1}.
-The $3\bigma$ ranges of the magnitude of the elements of the three-flavor mixing matrix under the unitarity assumption are the following \cite{nufit}:
+Within the considered framework, flavor and mass measurements are formally treated in terms of the projectors $|\nu_{\beta}\rangle\langle\nu_{\beta}|$ and $|\nu_{i}\rangle\langle\nu_{i}|$, respectively.
+As flavor fields contribute to the electroweak charged current, they can be produced from the decay of a charged gauge boson \cite{schwindt20}.
+For instance, neutrino--gauge boson interaction produces a lepton further identified as electron, muon, or tau.
+In other words, flavor can physically be measured through electroweak interactions.
+Instead, the gravitation must inevitably participate in a mass measurement.
+In practice, mass eigenstates can rather be observed by absence of neutrino oscillations.
+Decay processes of charged gauge bosons give a tool to entanglement-assisted determination of the PMNS matrix \cite{schwindt20}.
+Of course, in neutrino physics any question of experimental character is certainly not easy.
+Even so, the measurements of interest are within capabilities of modern physics.
+As will be discussed later, entropic formulation also allows us to take into account detection inefficiencies.

-These ranges should be taken into account in comparing magnitudes of different elements of the PMNS matrix.
+To concretize majorization uncertainty relations, we need to have evaluate numbers $\zeta_{k}$ for the matrix (\ref{pmnsv}).
+Since complete rows and columns of a unitary matrix are unit vectors, we have $\zeta_{3}=1$.
+Roughly, the experimental findings are consistent with a tri-bimaximal mixing matrix \cite{scott02}, which for $\delta=0$ reads as

-Let us begin with formulating majorization uncertainty relations for the best-fit values of the parameters.
-If we substitute the bfp-values from Table \ref{tab1}, then
+Due to (\ref{trib}), one has $\eta_{1}=\sqrt{2/3}$, $\eta_{2}=\sqrt{1/2}$, and $(\zeta_{1},\zeta_{2},\zeta_{3})=\bigl(\sqrt{2/3},1,1\bigr)$.
+These values should be treated only as a first attempt.
+Let us quote some results of NuFIT \cite{nufit,esgo20} with an updated global analysis of neutrino oscillation measurements.
+We will use the best-fit values based on data available in July 2020.
+The best-fit parameters (bfp-values) from NuFIT \cite{nufit} are reproduced in Table \ref{tab1}.
+The second of two imprints is obtained with the inclusion of data on atmospheric neutrinos provided by Super-Kamiokande \cite{skhome}.
+The $3\bigma$ ranges of two imprints are shown as well.